Santo Domingo Pueblo, New Mexico: 20th century to present

 Potters of Kewa and Cochiti Pueblos have made stylized pottery for centuries, developing styles for different purposes and expressing deep beliefs in their designs.
 Since the early decades of the 20th century, these pots have been appreciated by a wider audience outside the pueblos.
 Continuing to use traditional techniques, in the late 20th and early 21st centuries, potters have also expanded their designs and repertoire in pottery, which has an international market.

 Belief system

-Kewa Indians, similar to other Indian populations in the Rio Grande region, believe their people emerged from the inner earth from a place in the north called Shipap.
+Kewa members, similar to other Indigenous populations in the Rio Grande region, believe their people emerged from the inner earth from a place in the north called Shipap.
 As the legend goes, from Shipap they migrated southwards, breaking off into smaller groups along the way.
 These breakaway groups would go on to found other pueblos.

 Government

 The highest official in the pueblo is called the Cacique.
 Although he is the highest ranking official, he does not serve as ruler.
 Rather, he serves as a priest, and conducts a multitude of religious ceremonies.